mrpejker/vhype-back/README.md

 ### Synopsis

-This [Solidity](https://soliditylang.org/) smart contract allows to set up giveaway with non-transferable NFT (Soul Boud Token), mints SBT reward to recipient account on successful checkin via claim link, and stores giveawy metadata and mint history.
+This [Solidity](https://soliditylang.org/) smart contract allows to set up giveaway with non-transferable NFT (Soul Boud Token), mints SBT reward to recipient account on successful checkin via claim link, and stores giveaway metadata and mint history.

 Each giveaway is uniquely identified by `eventId` and contains the single SBT available to claim.